 Elaine: My greatest challenge for Michaela came when she reached her teen years and went away to school.
 I felt that she was losing all of the values that we had taught her, and I worried that she was falling apart emotionally.
 I also felt that she was too young to be wandering a major city on her own.
 My husband and I solved that problem by selling our roomy country home in northern Vermont and squeezing into a New York City apartment with Michaela and our other teen daughters.
 Fortunately, Michaela has grown up and moved on, so we will, too.
-We are planning to move into another roomy house near Atlanta, Georgia.
+We are planning to look for Homes For Sale In San Antonio TX to move into.
 So when Michaela returns on one of her many visits home, the girls will have space to enjoy themselves.

 Michaela, were you prepared for the racism and cutthroat competition you encountered in the traditional world of ballet?
 Where did you find the strength to push back against these stereotypes?